Arrange a Funeral

 Before you begin

-- Decide the cemetery location and plot or memorial space you would like to purchase, or have the details of the pre-purchased plot ready.
+- Decide the cemetery location and the plot or memorial space you want to purchase.

-- Decide who will hold rights to the plot or memorial space, you can have up to three Rights Holders per plot.
-However, all Rights Holders must give permission for each burial or ash placement, and for any memorial installations.
+- Decide who will hold the rights to the plot or memorial space.
+You can have up to three Rights Holders per plot.
+All Rights Holders must approve each burial or ash placement, and any memorial installations.

-- The details you provide in this application form will automatically generate the contract you'll be asked to sign.
-Please ensure all information is accurate and complete before submitting.
+- The details you provide in this application will be used to generate the contract you'll be asked to sign.
+Please make sure all information is accurate and complete before submitting.

 You must provide